 You can choose from one of three plans leading to the bachelor of arts (B.A.) degree.
 Plan 1 is designed primarily for students who plan to pursue graduate study in physics or go directly into professional employment.
 Plan 2 is intended for students who wish to combine a physics major with other areas such as applied mathematics, biophysics, chemical physics, environmental science, history and philosophy of science, or premedicine.
 The applied physics program is also part of Plan 2.
 Plan 3 is a program designed specifically for those who wish to become elementary or secondary school teachers.
 It includes a teaching licensure in cooperation with the School of Education.

+Degree requirements for the Bachelor of Arts in Physics can be found in the Arts and Sciences Physics Advising Guide.
 In addition to the requirements for the bachelor of arts in physics, you must also fulfill the general graduation requirements of the College of Arts and Sciences.

 Our advisors and faculty mentors provide a wealth of information about the programs and academic tracks available in the Physics Department, and they work hard to help you stay on track for graduation.
 Advisors can provide information on the four-year guarantee program, designed to ensure you take the correct classes in order to graduate in four years.
 Graduating students are advised to visit the physics advisor the semester prior to graduation, in order to ensure degree requirements have been met.